Remember, my friends, the views expressed by the host on this program documented to be almost always right.

 Because I'm telling you, the American left has done everything it can to sabotage the key element in preventing another attack, and that's intelligence surveillance.

-They're doing everything they can to sabotage it on the basis of civil liberties, and Bush is spying on the American people.
+They're doing everything they can to sabotage it on the basis of civil liberties.

-And this is why uh these people cannot be trusted at this time in this nation's history to lead it.
+And this is why these people cannot be trusted at this time in this nation's history to lead it.

-Steve, in Fort Walton Beach, you're next on the EIB network.
+Steve in Fort Walton Beach, you're next on the EIB network.

 Hello.